tub78/tub78.github.com/_posts/2011-11-16-Low-Hanging-Fruit.md

 ## DE & Non-DE Genes With FDR Correction

 Figures 3 and 4 show the effect of FDR-correction on the distributions of p-values from Figures 1 and 2, respectively.
-Again, each figure contains three curves corresponding to data sets of varying size: red(`\( N=3 \)`), green(`\( N=5 \)`), and blue(`\( N=7 \)`).
-The dominant effect is that each distribution has been shifted toward `\( p=1 \)`, lowering the estimated likelihood of discovery for each associated gene.
+Again, each figure contains three curves corresponding to data sets of varying size: red($ N=3 $), green($ N=5 $), and blue($ N=7 $).
+The dominant effect is that each distribution has been shifted toward $ p=1 $, lowering the estimated likelihood of discovery for each associated gene.

-For example, for `\( N=3 \)` in Figure 3, the red curve shows an estimated false discovery rate of between 10-20% amongst the first selected DE genes.
+For example, for $ N=3 $ in Figure 3, the red curve shows an estimated false discovery rate of between 10-20% amongst the first selected DE genes.
 Fortunately, as shown in Figure 4, non-DE genes are assigned FDR-corrected p-values close to 1 thereby diminishing the chance that these genes will be selected.

 Figure 3 & 4: ![Figure_3][] ![Figure_4][]